PixelCode01/UIBloatwareRegistry/README.md

 # UIBloatwareRegistry

-A comprehensive Android bloatware removal tool that helps you identify and safely remove pre-installed applications that affect device performance and privacy.
+A comprehensive Android bloatware removal tool that helps you identify and safely remove pre-installed applications that affect device performance and privacy without root.

 ## Features

 - **Automatic Device Detection**: Detects your device brand and loads appropriate removal scripts
 - **Interactive Mode**: Choose exactly which apps to remove with safety warnings
+- **All Apps Listing**: View and select from all installed applications on your device
 - **Risk Assessment**: Each package is categorized as safe, caution, or dangerous
+- **App Name Resolution**: Shows human-readable app names alongside package names
 - **Backup System**: Create backups before removal for easy restoration
 - **Logging**: Detailed logs of all operations for troubleshooting
 - **Professional Interface**: Clean, user-friendly command-line interface